desp0916/ClickstreamCollector/README.md

 http://collector.yourdomain.com/collect?id=CC-WEB1&json={"sysID":"aes3g","logType":"ui","logTime":"2016-11-03T05:11:21.879Z","apID":"lab","functID":"click","who":"demo-user","at":"172.20.2.2","action":"add","result":true,"msg":"http://demo.yourdomain.com/","procTime":3000,"dataCnt":447}
 ```

 That's why the collector can capture the clickstreams.
-The collector will parse the query string and parameters, then send the log (urlencoded JSON string) into Kafka.
+The collector will parse the query string and parameters, then send the log (urlencoded JSON string) into Kafka directly.

 If you would like to see how it works, you can follow the instructions below to setup your demo site.